-The library is closed until further notice due to COVID-19.
+The library lobby will re-open August 3 for pick-up and drop-off services.
+The rest of the building remains closed until further notice due to COVID-19.
 We've put together an FAQ page on library services throughout this closure.
 See North Park University's COVID-19 update page for more information about how the campus is responding.

 BTS 1850: Introduction to the Bible (Nassif)